 Im also started speaking in public and sharing her story at conferences and seminars.
 Others wanted to hear about her journey and how she beat the odds.
 That eventually led her to write a book about her experience.
 Her book ‘How I Survived the Killing Fields – A story of Hope, Love and Determination’ was released in 2015.

 For Im, who’s passionate about educating and informing people about alternative ways to take care of themselves, her motivation comes from the ability to inspire others.
-Looking ahead, her goals are to continue promoting wellness, fitness, exercise and disease prevention and sharing her inspiring survival story with others.
+Looking ahead, her goals are to share her compelling survival story to inspire others and continue promoting wellness, fitness and exercise for disease prevention.

 What advice does Im have for aspiring entrepreneurs?
 “It’s okay to be hesitant about starting a business,” she said.
 “You have to make sure you have a stream of income coming in.
 Also, make sure you have some money on the side to live on.
 Most businesses don’t produce right away.
 Also, if you have a purpose and a strong desire to offer a product or service, you should do it.
 It’s important to ask yourself, ‘Does this align with my purpose in life and will it bring me joy?’.
 The main goal of any business should be to do the right thing.
 Lastly, have a vision of what you want to achieve.
 When you face obstacles, having a vision will help you get through tough times.”